TirthankarGupta/AUTO_TRADING_TRACKER/README.md

 ---

-## 📝 Notes
+## ðŸ“ Notes
 - This tool is intended for **personal trading journals** and backtesting.
 - Works best when updated **daily** after trading sessions.
 - Future versions will include:
-  - 📊 Streamlit dashboard for live visualization
+  - ðŸ“Š Streamlit dashboard for live visualization
-  - 🔔 Real-time broker-integrated signals
+  - ðŸ”” Real-time broker-integrated signals
-  - 📂 Automated backups & export to Excel/CSV
+  - ðŸ“‚ Automated backups & export to Excel/CSV

 ---

-## 🤝 Contributing
+## ðŸ¤ Contributing
 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to improve.
+For major changes, please open an issue first to discuss what youâ€™d like to improve.

 ---

-## 📄 License
+## ðŸ“„ License
 This project is licensed under the MIT License.

 ---

-## 🛠 Developer Guide
+## ðŸ›  Developer Guide

 For contributors (or when resuming after a break), see:

-- [DEV_SETUP.md](DEV_SETUP.md) → How to set up Python environment, install dependencies, and run the project
+- [DEV_SETUP.md](DEV_SETUP.md) â†’ How to set up Python environment, install dependencies, and run the project
-- [NEXT_STEPS.md](NEXT_STEPS.md) → The exact next tasks to continue development (kept updated)
+- [NEXT_STEPS.md](NEXT_STEPS.md) â†’ The exact next tasks to continue development (kept updated)
-- [QUICK_COMMANDS.md](QUICK_COMMANDS.md) → Common Git, Streamlit, and Python commands for quick reference
+- [QUICK_COMMANDS.md](QUICK_COMMANDS.md) â†’ Common Git, Streamlit, and Python commands for quick reference

 These docs are kept in the repo to make onboarding and resuming work fast and easy.